isomerpages/pa-kembangancc/Programmes/lifelong-learning/_posts/2022-09-15-post-Industry Guru Hybrid Livestreaming Series — People's Association.md

 </div>

 <div>
-<p><i>* The Fireside Chat will be livestreamed to Geylang Serai RC, Eunos Crescent RC and Geylang Serai RC.</i></p>
+<p><i>* The Fireside Chat will be livestreamed to Geylang Serai RC, Eunos Crescent RC and Geylang Serai RC.</i></br></br>

-<p>People's Association presents to you our first ever Industry Guru Hybrid Livestreaming Series!
+People's Association presents to you our first ever Industry Guru Hybrid Livestreaming Series!
 Join our experts in a Fireside Chat and Huddle Up for an insightful and interactive conversation.
 Limited seats available, so pick a topic of your interest now!</p>
 <p>